Doudline/pd2-damage-calculator/README.md

 # Project Diablo 2 Damage Calculator

 ## Overview
-This project is a graphical damage calculator for the Diablo 2: Lord of Destruction mod "Project Diablo 2", designed to help players optimize their builds by accurately calculating damage outputs based on various in-game factors.
+This project is a graphical damage calculator for the Diablo 2: Lord of Destruction mod "Project Diablo 2".
+It is designed to help players optimize their builds by accurately calculating damage outputs based on in-game factors that go unreflected on the character sheet.

 2nd Completed project.

 ## Features
 - Graphical User Interface (GUI): A PyQt5-based interface that allows users to select character skills, input skill levels, and choose monsters to calculate damage against.
-- Damage Modifiers: Incorporates character attributes that modify skill damage such as mastery and elemental pierce.
+- Damage Modifiers: Incorporates character attributes that modify skill damage such as mastery, elemental pierce and resistance break.
 - Effective Damage Calculation: Automatically calculates effective damage to monsters based on skill level, monster resistances and damage modifiers.
-- Modularity: Manually input skill damage and monster resistances to test out hypothetical scenarios.
+- Modularity: Allows manual input of skill damage and monster resistances to test out hypothetical scenarios.
 - (Tested on Windows only.)

 All data is sourced from the game's text files.